AwrelH/FootyQuiz/README.md

 -   ### Design

     -   #### Color Scheme

         -  the color scheme I have used.

         ![](assets/images/forREADME/colors.png)

-            I've used the HSL set-up because its efficent way to grade up and down through the colors.
+    I've used the HSL set-up because its efficient way to grade up and down through the colors.
 Also keep the colors consistent.
     -   #### Typography
         -   The font family I've used is Kanita, PT Sans Narrow, Sansita, sans-serif.
     -   #### Imagery